-- identification of the allegations potentially constituting Title IX Sexual Harassment; - a description of the procedural steps taken from the receipt of the Formal Complaint through the determination, including any notifications to the Parties, interviews with Parties and witnesses, site visits, methods used to gather other evidence, and hearings held; - findings of fact supporting the determination; - conclusions regarding the application of this Policy to the facts; - a statement of, and rationale for, the result as to each allegation, including a determination regarding responsibility, any disciplinary sanctions the College imposes on the Respondent, and whether remedies designed to restore or preserve equal access to the College's Education Program or Activity will be provided by the College to the Complainant; - the College's procedures and permissible bases for the Complainant and Respondent to appeal; and - the identity and contact information of the appropriate Appellate Authority.
+- identification of the allegations potentially constituting Title IX Sexual Harassment; - a description of the procedural steps taken from the receipt of the Formal Complaint through the determination, including any notifications to the Parties, interviews with Parties and witnesses, site visits, methods used to gather other evidence, and hearings held; - findings of fact supporting the determination; - conclusions regarding the application of this Policy to the facts; - a statement of, and rationale for, the result as to each allegation, including a determination regarding responsibility, any initial, interim, and final decision by any official or entity authorized to resolve disciplinary matters within the institution, any disciplinary sanctions the College imposes on the Respondent, and whether remedies designed to restore or preserve equal access to the College's Education Program or Activity will be provided by the College to the Complainant; - the College's procedures and permissible bases for the Complainant and Respondent to appeal; and - the identity and contact information of the appropriate Appellate Authority.

-Appeals: Both Parties must be offered an appeal from a determination regarding responsibility, and from a dismissal of a Formal Complaint or any allegations therein.
+Appeals: Both Parties must be offered an appeal of a determination regarding responsibility, and from a dismissal of a Formal Complaint or any allegations therein.

-- Grounds for Appeal: The only grounds for appeal are: - procedural irregularity, including a relevancy determination, that affected the outcome of the matter; - new evidence that was not reasonably available at the time the determination regarding responsibility or dismissal was made and that could affect the outcome of the matter; - the Title IX Coordinator, Investigator, or Decision Maker had a conflict of interest or bias for or against Complainants or Respondents generally or the individual Complainant or Respondent that affected the outcome of the matter; and, - \circ the Sanction is substantially disproportionate to the written decision. - Procedure for Appeal: Either Party may appeal a dismissal or Decision Maker's determination by filing a written request to appeal, with supporting information, with the appropriate Appellate Authority within ten (10) calendar days of issuance of the decision.
-If a Complainant or Respondent appeals, the College must: - notify both Parties simultaneously in writing within five (5) calendar days from when an appeal is filed and implement appeal procedures equally for both Parties; - give the non-appealing Party seven (7) calendar days from when the College notifies the non-appealing Party that an appeal has been filed to submit a written statement in support of, or challenging, the outcome, a copy of which will be provided to the appealing Party; and, - issue a written decision of any change to the result prior to the time that it becomes final, including the rationale therefor, simultaneously to both Parties within twenty-one (21) calendar days from the date the notice is issued.
-The decision of the Appellate Authority is final.
+- Grounds for Appeal: The only grounds for appeal are: - o procedural irregularity, including a relevancy determination, that affected the outcome of the matter; - new evidence that was not reasonably available at the time the determination regarding responsibility or dismissal was made and that could affect the outcome of the matter: - the Title IX Coordinator, Investigator, or Decision Maker had a conflict of interest or bias for or against Complainants or Respondents generally or the individual Complainant or Respondent that affected the outcome of the matter; and, - the Sanction is substantially disproportionate to the written decision. - Procedure for Appeal: Either Party may appeal a dismissal or Decision Maker's determination by filing a written request to appeal, with supporting information, with the appropriate Appellate Authority within ten (10) calendar days of issuance of the decision.
+If a Complainant or Respondent appeals, the College must: - o notify both Parties simultaneously in writing within five (5) calendar days from when an

+- appeal is filed and implement appeal procedures equally for both Parties; - o give the non-appealing Party seven (7) calendar days from when the College notifies the non-appealing Party that an appeal has been filed to submit a written statement in support of, or challenging, the outcome, a copy of which will be provided to the appealing Party; and, issue a written decision of any change to the result prior to the time that it becomes final, including the rationale therefor, simultaneously to both Parties within twenty-one (21) calendar days from the date the notice is issued, as well as of the final result once the appeal is resolved. - The decision of the Appellate Authority is final.